Company History Of Dawakhana Hakim Ajmal Khan

 Hakeem Mohammed Nabi Khan, the grandson of Maseeh-ul-Mulk Hakeem Ajmal Khan, was born in Delhi on 5th of November 1920.
-He had his basic education in Urdu, Arabic and Persian from his elders and later qualified as a Doctor of Graeco-Arabic (Unani) system of medicine from Tibbia College, Delhi.
+He had his basic education in Urdu, Arabic, and Persian from his elders and later qualified as a Doctor of Graeco-Arabic (Unani) system of medicine from Tibbia College, Delhi.

-His acumen in his profession was recognized by his peers and, at the tender age of 23 years, he was appointed as a member or the Unani Research Committee of India where he worked under the supervision of the renowned scientist Dr Saleemuzzaman Siddiqui who later founded the H.E.J.
+His acumen in his profession was recognized by his peers and, at the tender age of 23 years, he was appointed as a member or the Unani Research Committee of India where he worked under the supervision of the renowned scientist Dr. Saleemuzzaman Siddiqui who later founded the H.E.J.
 Research Institute of Chemistry at the University of Karachi.

-Hakeem Mohammed Nabi Khan, along with his friends, chiefly: Hakeem Hafiz Muhammad Saeed of Hamdard Dawakhana, Karachi; Hakeem Tayyab Ali Tayyabe of Tayyabe Dawakhana, Karachi; and Hakeem Aftab Ahmad Qarshe of Aftab Qarshe Herbal Industries, Lahore; made untiring efforts for the promotion of Tibb Unani, the Oriental System of Medicine.
+Hakeem Mohammed Nabi Khan, along with his friends, chiefly: Hakeem Hafiz Muhammad Saeed of Hamdard Dawakhana, Karachi; Hakeem Tayyab Ali Tayyabi of Tayyebi Dawakhana, Karachi; and Hakeem Aftab Ahmad Qarshe of Aftab Qarshe Herbal Industries, Lahore; made untiring efforts for the promotion of Tibb Unani, the Oriental System of Medicine.

-Hakeem Mohammed Nabi Khan wrote many articles of public interest on herbs and herbal system of medicines which were published in newspapers and scientific magazines.
+Hakeem Mohammed Nabi Khan wrote many articles of public interest on herbs and herbal system of medicines and medicine Company History which were published in newspapers and scientific magazines.

 He was also a well-known poet – the author of two “Diwan” (Collection of Verses).
-He left this world on July 2, 1990 and his mortal remains are interred in Lahore.
+He left this world on July 2, 1990, and his mortal remains are interred in Lahore.